 1964 Alan Alda plays a young writer having an affair with his prostitute neighbor (Diana Sands) in The Owl and the Pussycat by Bill Manhoff, which opens at the ANTA Theatre and runs 428 performances.
 A 1970 film adaptation stars George Segal and Barbra Streisand.

 1999 Broadway brushes up its Shakespeare, as Kiss Me, Kate opens for the first time since 1965.
 Starring Marin Mazzie and Brian Stokes Mitchell, the production runs 882 performances at the Martin Beck Theatre.

-2001 Another notable day for Alan Alda: He opens on Broadway in the (nearly) solo show, QED, in which he impersonates thoughtful physicist Richard Feynman at Lincoln Center's Vivian Beaumont Theatre.
+2001 Another notable day for Alan Alda: He opens on Broadway in the (nearly) solo show, QED, in which he impersonates thoughtful physicist Richard Feynman at Lincoln Center's Vivian Beaumont Theater.

 2004 After attending the opening night of the drama Democracy composer Cy Coleman falls ill at the cast party and is rushed to the hospital where he dies of a heart attack at age 75.
 Coleman won Best Score Tony Awards for his work on The Will Rogers Follies, City of Angels, and On the Twentieth Century.
 His other scores include Sweet Charity, The Life, Seesaw, Little Me, Wildcat, and Barnum.

 2008 Stephen Sondheim and John Weidman's Road Show, starring Michael Cerveris and Alexander Gemignani as the eccentric Mizner brothers, opens at the Public Theater.
 The musical went through several years of development (and a few different titles), before landing Off-Broadway in the John Doyle-helmed production.